XinweiSong/Asgene/README.md

 ### Database files

-##### 1. The database files user needs are built into the R package (Asgene).
+##### 1. The database files user needs are already built into the R package (Asgene).
 Therefore, when using Asgene R package to analyze metagenomic data, there is no need to download AsgeneDB separately.

 ##### 2. Example datasets are provided as input and output to help users better understand this package.
 The example datasets consists of three protein sequence files, stored as testdata1.rda, testdata2.rda, testdata3.rda.